-A human resources assistant (HR assistant) is a professional who aids the company’s HR manager with daily tasks such as recruitment, benefits administration, and payrolls.
-Additionally, an HR assistant ensures a company and its personnel operate smoothly.
+A human resources assistant is a professional who aids the company’s HR manager with daily tasks such as recruitment, benefits administration, and payrolls.
+Additionally, an HR assistant ensures a company’s HR operations run smoothly.

 The bigger the company or an organization, the more critical it is for the institution to have an HR assistant.
-Most commonly, an HR assistant will maintain the personnel records to ensure information is constantly up-to-date.
+An HR assistant will maintain the personnel records to ensure information is constantly up-to-date.
 In addition, the HR assistant has to have everything ready to go if the HR manager needs to start hiring or managing employees.

 Furthermore, since the assistant acts as administrative support, they must be capable of multitasking and knowing how to resolve potential conflicts and staffing dissatisfaction.